aragon/osx/CONTRIBUTION_GUIDE.md

 For the frontends, we use [prettier](https://prettier.io/) and [eslint](https://eslint.org/) to automatically lint and format the project.

-For the contracts, we use [eth-lint](https://github.com/duaraghav8/Ethlint) to automatically lint the project.
+For the contracts, we use [eth-lint](https://github.com/duaraghav8/Ethlint) and [prettier](https://prettier.io/) to automatically lint the project.

+For the SDK, we use [Deno's built-in formatter](https://deno.land/manual@v1.29.2/tools/formatter).

 Handy `npm` scripts (usually `npm run lint`) are provided at all levels to help automate these checks.